-We all know we need to pay and down our debt and save money, but that can be extremely difficult if you’re living on a fixed income.
+We all know it’s a good idea to pay off debt and save money, but that can be extremely difficult if you’re living on a fixed income.

-The U.S. Census Bureau estimates that the median income for those living in the United States in 2017 (the most recent year for which numbers are available) was $61,372.
+The U.S. Census Bureau estimates that the median household income for those living in the United States in 2019 (the most recent year for which numbers are available) was $68,703.

-If your income is at or below that median amount, you may be finding it difficult to keep up with your bills or save any money at all, especially if you are on a fixed income.
-However, it is possible with some effort.
+If your income is at or below that median, you may be finding it difficult to keep up with your bills or save any money at all, especially if you are on a fixed income.
+However, it is possible.

-When you are able to work, you always have the ability (at least in theory) to earn more money.
-But if you find yourself in a position where have a job is no longer possible for whatever reason, you may be on a fixed income — whether it is from Social Security, disability, a pension or some other source of money that results in you basically taking in the same amount of money each month.
+When you are able to work, you can almost always earn more money.
+But if you’re on a fixed income, whether it is from Social Security, disability, a pension or some other source, you’re basically taking in the same amount of money each month.

-If that’s your situation, you may find that that set amount is barely covering — or not even meeting — your expenses each month, making it impossible to make any headway on your debt or save any money for emergency expenses.
+And you may find that that set amount is barely covering your expenses each month, making it impossible to make any headway on your debt or save any money for emergency expenses.

-The first step in getting a handle on your finances is to understand where that set amount of money you’re getting each month income is going.
-You’ll never be able to pay down debt or save if you’re spending every dime you collect.
+The first step is to determine exactly where each month’s income is going.
+You’ll never be able to pay down debt or save if you’re spending every dime you take in.